-DHCS issued policy guidance to the MHPs and will amend the MHP contract to include guidance regarding circumstances and timeframes in which authorizations are required for specific SMHS.
+DHCS will amend the MHP contract and issue further guidance regarding circumstances and timeframes in which authorizations are required for specific SMHS.

 Additionally, DHCS determined that, as a result of ambiguity in State guidance, concurrent authorization reviews were not consistently conducted by MHPs.
-To align with MCP policy as established in State statutes, MHPs are expected to conduct concurrent review of treatment authorizations until discharge.
+To align with MCP policy as established in State statutes, MHPs will be expected to conduct concurrent review of treatment authorizations until discharge and complete the review within five (5) business days upon receipt of request.

-DHCS will continue to ensure consistency in the required timeframes for concurrent review of inpatient hospital services by amending the contract and regulatory guidance for SMHS.
-As this constituted a significant shift in local operations related to authorization of services, DHCS continues to work with the county MHPs to rollout the implementation of the authorization procedures.
+DHCS will ensure consistency in the required timeframes for concurrent review of inpatient hospital services by amending the contract and regulatory guidance for SMHS.
+As this constitutes a significant shift in local operations related to authorization of services, DHCS will work with the county MHPs to rollout the implementation of the authorization procedures.